Chirag-S-Kotian/Finora/README.md

 # CashKeeper

 CashKeeper is a personal finance management Android app that helps users track income, expenses, and manage their finances with a modern UI and Firebase backend integration.
 It features user authentication, income and expense tracking, a dashboard with analytics, and various financial calculators.
-The app is designed to be user-friendly and visually appealing, with support for both light and dark themes.
+The app is designed to be user-friendly and visually appealing, with a consistent light theme, custom fonts, and a modern color palette.

 ## Features
 - User registration, login, and logout (with Firebase Authentication)
 - Add, view, and search income and expenses
-- Dashboard with charts and analytics (theme-aware)
+- Dashboard with charts and analytics (daily/monthly filters)
 - Profile management and password reset
 - Income tax and EMI calculator
 - Feedback and About sections
 - Fast search for transactions
-- Modern splash screen with custom font
+- Modern splash screen with custom font (Montserrat, Roboto)
-- Detailed error messages for login failures
+- Detailed error messages for login failures (invalid email, wrong password, network issues, etc.)
-- Consistent color palette for all screens
+- Consistent color palette and custom fonts for all screens
 - Secure password reset via email
 - Profile image upload
 - Export data as CSV